hailiang-wang/mark-markdown-up/readme.md

 Python script that acts as a simple command line interface to the module, `m2up`.

-Assuming you have a file named `foo.mmd`(mmd is Mark Markdown for short), you can generate the preprocessed file `foo.md` by running the following command:
+Assuming you have a file named `foo.m.md`(m.md is Mark Markdown for short, ".md" as end so we can leverage Editor's highlight), you can generate the preprocessed file `foo.md` by running the following command:

-    m2up foo.mmd -o foo.md
+    m2up foo.m.md -o foo.md

 If you do not specify an output file name, the results will be printed to stdout, enabling them to be piped to another command.